eth-sri/silq-webpage/docs/install.md

 [VSCodium](https://vscodium.com) plugin.
 (VSCodium is a libre version of VSCode).
 This approach works for Linux, Mac, and Windows.

+Please note that [VSCode](https://code.visualstudio.com/) also works if you choose to use it, or already have it installed and don't want to install VSCodium.
+The steps for either IDE are identical.

 ### Install VSCodium

 First, install the general-purpose editor `VSCodium` by following [these